 With your plan you can choose:

 A final approved plan gives you control and responsibility for making the plan happen.
-However, you might choose to have someone support you to put your plan into action (this is called ‘plan management’ or ‘coordination of supports’).
+However, you might choose to have someone support you to put your plan into action (this may be called ‘plan management’ or ‘coordination of supports’).

 Useful linkWhat help can I get?